Hospital Workplace Injury Lawyers In New York

-According to The Department of Labor Occupational Safety and Health Administration (OSHA), hospitals are one of the most hazardous places to work.
-There were 221,400 work-related injuries and illnesses recorded in 2019.
-This means for every 100 full-time employees, there were 5.5 work-related injuries and illnesses.
+Per the Occupational Safety and Health Administration (OSHA), hospitals are among the most hazardous workplaces in the U.S. In 2019 alone, there were 221,400 work-related injuries and illnesses reported nationwide.
+This means there were 5.5 work-related injuries and illnesses for every 100 full-time employees.

-If you sustained a work-related injury while performing your duties in the hospital, you might be eligible for workers’ compensation benefits.
+Did you sustain a work-related injury while performing your duties at a hospital?
+If so, you might be eligible for workers’ compensation benefits.
 However, the claims and appeal processes can be time-consuming and overwhelming.
-The New York workers’ compensation lawyers at Fusco, Brandenstein & Rada, P.C. can help ensure that your rights are protected.
-We’ll work hard to get the benefits you need to cover your medical care and lost wages.
+The hospital workplace injury lawyers in New York from Fusco, Brandenstein & Rada, P.C. can protect your rights.
+We’ll work hard to get the necessary benefits to cover your medical care and lost wages.

 Our legal team has over 40 years of experience in workers’ compensation.
-You’ll be treated with compassion and care.
+You’ll receive compassionate and caring service.
 We understand that your story is unique, and we listen.
-Call us today at 516-496-0400 or use our online contact form to set up a free consultation with one of our experienced New York workers’ compensation attorneys.
+Call us today at 516-496-0400 or use our online contact form to reach out.
+You can set up a free consultation with one of our experienced workers’ compensation lawyers in New York.

 Common Duties of Healthcare Workers